 Treats fungal infections.
-This medicine is an antifungal antibiotic.
+This is an antifungal medicine.

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used